 Students are able to submit ad-hoc feedback to the School/academic supervisor/company supervisor if they encounter problems during their internship.
 In the ad-hoc feedback, the intended receiver has to be indicated to ensure it gets to the correct party.

-You should not hold the School responsible if you are not able to cope with either your studies or your internship.
+- You are responsible for managing your internship and school workload.
+The School will not be held responsible if you are not able to cope with either your studies or the internship.

 Leave and Time-Off to attend to school matters

 Students may be granted leave at the host organisation's discretion.
 For non-official matters that are beyond the scope of project work with the organisation, the organisation has the right to deduct their pay; however, this policy may vary from organisation to organisation.
 Students are advised to abide closely by the Human Resource practices of the organisation.

 Students should request permission from the host organisation to attend to school matters such as registration of modules, etc.